linuxboot/book/src/intro.md

-LinuxBoot is the idea of replacing proprietary or corporate-driven late-stage boot [firmware](./glossary.md) with the Linux kernel and a community-based userland.
+LinuxBoot is the idea of replacing proprietary or corporate-driven late-stage boot [firmware](./glossary.md) with the Linux kernel and a community-based user-space.
 That idea grew into a project that over the years includes various initiatives with the overarching goal of moving from obscure and complex firmware to simpler and open source firmware.